tadeuzagallo/blog/pages/articles/2017-02-02-writing-a-lambda-calculus-interpreter-in-javascript/index.md

 twitter_text: "A λ-calculus interpreter in less than 300 lines of JavaScript"
 ---

 *Note*: this is a big refactor of a previous post.
-I was planning to make this into a series, when I realised that first I had to make some improvements to this initial post to have a better structure.
+I was planning on making this into a series, when I realised that first I had to make some improvements to this initial post to have a better structure.
 Well, this is the result, and I hope you enjoy.
-Alternatively, the original version can be seen [here][original post].
+Alternatively, the original version can be found [here][original post].

 I had heard about lambda calculus, but it wasn't until [recently][Tweet], when I started reading [Types and Programming Languages][TaPL], that I could really see the beauty of it.
 So simple, and yet so powerful.